mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT3.md

 Unlike GI or HSR, the DEF of Enemy differs:<br>
 Different enemy has different Base DEF, even the Scaling Curve differs between enemies.
 You can even find the enemies with same name have different defence.<br>
 Considering that the game is still in beta, I'm not interested in compiling these data.
 You may see these data after CBT3 or Open Test.<br>
-During CBT2, Attackers have properties called PEN and PEN Ratio.
+During CBT3, Attackers have properties called PEN and PEN Ratio.
 These are DEF Penerate, which will affect DEF<sub>Effective</sub>.
 And the Target may have DEF Reduction:<br>
 $$DEF_{Effective}\enspace =\enspace DEF\enspace ×\enspace (1\enspace -\enspace DEF\enspace Reduction_{Target}\enspace) ×\enspace (1\enspace -\enspace PEN\enspace Ratio_{Attacker}\enspace) -\enspace PEN$$
-For example, in CBT2, one of Advanced Stats of Disk Drive Ⅴ is PEN Ratio, for the S Tier max Level, it's 30%.
-The Boss of Chapter 1, Dead End Butcher has 1127.48 DEF at Level 60.
-It means this PEN Ratio Advanced Stats can offer agents a 21.36% DMG Bouns.
-It's not suitable for game numberical setup.
-The better DMG Bouns is about 15% for CBT2's ZZZ.<br>
+For example, in CBT3, one of Advanced Stats of Disk Drive Ⅴ is PEN Ratio, for the S Tier max level, it's 24%.
+The Boss of Chapter 1, Dead End Butcher has 952.8 DEF at Level 60.
+It means this PEN Ratio Advanced Stats can offer agents a 15.06% DMG Bouns.<br>

+*PS: Other special Advanced Stats of Disk Drive Ⅴ are Attribute Bounses, they are just 30% at max level.*

-## REs Multiplier
+## RES Multiplier
-REs Multiplier is the multiplier that Resistances(abbreviated as REs) affect incoming damage.
+RES Multiplier is the multiplier that Resistances(abbreviated as RES) affect incoming damage.
 Targets may have different Attribute Type RE.
 It's calculated as:
-$$REs\enspace Multiplier\enspace =\enspace 1\enspace -\enspace REs_{Effective}$$
+$$RES\enspace Multiplier\enspace =\enspace 1\enspace -\enspace RES_{Effective}$$
-$$REs_{Effective}\enspace =\enspace Attribute\enspace Type\enspace REs\enspace +\enspace All\enspace Type\enspace REs\enspace -\enspace REs\enspace Reduction_{Target}\enspace -\enspace REs\enspace Ignored_{Attacker}$$
+$$RES_{Effective}\enspace =\enspace Attribute\enspace Type\enspace RES\enspace +\enspace All\enspace Type\enspace RES\enspace -\enspace RES\enspace Reduction_{Target}\enspace -\enspace RES\enspace Ignored_{Attacker}$$
-For example, the Dead End Butcher has 10% Electric RE and Fire RE, -20% Ether RE and -10% Physical RE in CBT2.
+For example, the Newborn Dead End Butcher has -20% Ice RES and -10% Ether RES in CBT3.
+Unknown Corruption Complex has 20% Fire RES and 20% Elec RES.
 We can easily choose suitable Agents for battle.

 ## Damage Taken Multiplier
 DMG Taken is just like DMG Bouns.
 DMG Bouns means Attacker deals more DMG, **DMG Taken means Target takes more DMG**.
 So you can easily distinguish between them by description:<br>
-$$DMG\enspace Taken\enspace Multiplier\enspace =\enspace 1\enspace +\enspace ΣDMG\enspace Taken$$
-In CBT2, Thunder Metal 4-Pc Set Effect is discribed as, "Upon hitting a Shocked enemy, the struck target takes 30% more damage for 6s.
-This effect does not stack."
-This is an example for Damage Taken.
-If you have read the discription of Agents' Special Attack or EX Special Attack, you may find the discription like: "Anti_Interrupt is increased while using the skill, and damage taken is reduced by 80%."
-This is DMG Reduction, but in ZZZ CBT2, the DMG Reduction is just added with DMG Taken.
+If you have read the discription of Agents' Special Attack or EX Special Attack, you may find the discription like: "Anti_Interrupt is increased while using the skill, and damage taken is reduced by XX%."
+This is DMG Reduction, but in ZZZ CBT3, the DMG Reduction is just added with DMG Taken.
 So:
 $$DMG\enspace Taken\enspace Multiplier\enspace =\enspace 1\enspace +\enspace ΣDMG\enspace Taken_{Target}\enspace -ΣDMG\enspace Reduction_{Target}$$

 ## Stun Vulnerability Multiplier